Greg-R/T41EEE/README.md

 Transmit Signal Chain
 1. Electret microphone biased via the Audio Adapter.
 Assumed ~20 mV audio output from the electret.
 2. Microphone amplifier/attenuator stage.
 The default gain is 0 dB.
 This gain is user-adjustable.
-3. Open Audio Compressor 2.
-Compression threshold and compression ratio are user adjustable.
-4. CESSB processing.
+3. CESSB processing.
 The input is the compressed audio, and the output is I and Q to the QSE modulator.
-5. QSE baseband-to-RF IQ modulator.
+4. QSE baseband-to-RF IQ modulator.
 The I and Q channel amplitudes are user-adjustable via SSB PA Cal.

 So what does the user have to adjust?:

 1. Microphone gain.
-2. Compression threshold.
-3. Compression ratio.
-4. SSB PA Cal.
+2. SSB PA Cal.

-OK, so now we will attempt to juggle the above four parameters to get a decent transmitted output.
+OK, so now we will attempt to juggle the above parameters to get a decent transmitted output.
-Of the above four items, it is probably best to leave the compression ratio set to default for now.
 Also, if you are using a typical electret microphone biased by the Audio Adapter, don't adjust the microphone gain at first.
 Leave it alone, and then maybe come back to it later for further optimization.